Place of work: above the clouds

 - Excellent health and able to work under pressure

-- Completed professional training or similar higher school diploma
+- Completed school education, apprenticeship or similar higher school diploma preferred

 - Very good English and German language skills; French, Italian or Spanish an advantage (language stays recommended)

 - Quality awareness in terms of traditional Swiss hospitality

 - Well-groomed appearance, no visible tattoos, impeccable manners